-For a student that is withdrawn by the University (school-initiated) without providing notification to the institution, the date of determination is the date the institution becomes aware of that the student has ceased attendance.
+For a student that is withdrawn by the University (school-initiated) without providing notification to the institution, the date of determination is the date the institution becomes aware that the student is no longer involved in any academic engagement.

 5.4.
 Withdrawal Date